SSK-14/chatbot-guardrails/README.md

 #### Loading the Vectorstore 🗃️

-1. Keep you data or documentations in the knowledge_base folder
-2. Get an [Gemini API key](https://makersuite.google.com/app/apikey) or [OpenAI API key](https://platform.openai.com/account/api-keys) or [Groq API key](https://console.groq.com) or Use local models using [Ollama](https://ollama.ai/).
-3. Update the constants & vectorstore client in `vectorstore.py` <!-- Update env if using qdrant cloud. -->
+1. Update the constants & vectorstore client in `vectorstore.py` <!-- Update env if using qdrant cloud. -->
+- Change GITHUB_URL and BRANCH for your preferred github repo.
-4. Run the command - `python vectorstore.py` <!-- Will create a vector database. -->
+2. Run the command - `python vectorstore.py` <!-- Will create a vector database. -->

 #### Run the Gradio app